MCruces-fz/Cell-Viewer/README.md

 # Cell Viewer
-Graphical User Interface to view stats about the TRASGO detectors easily.
+Graphical User Interface to view stats about the TRASGO detectors easily (currently optimized for TRAGALDABAS only).

 Prompt                                   | GUI
 :---------------------------------------:|:-----------------------------------: